cecileung1208/Homework/Unit 9 - SQL Challenge/README.md

 * The [Data Model](https://github.com/cecileung1208/Homework/blob/master/Unit%209%20-%20SQL%20Challenge/Output%20Files/ERD%20-%20Employee%20Database.png) is saved in the output directory.
 * Each box represents a table and its attributes (columns).
-* The data taypes are listed for each attribute.
+* The data types are listed for each attribute.
 * The key icon represents the primary keys uniquely identifies the records in each table.
 * The line that connects to each table shows how the tables are related through common attirbutes.
 * The line also shows the type of relationship of the common attributes.
 See the below image to determine the type relationship between the tables.